 Adverse cash flow implications may arise for vendors who currently have the benefit of the GST component of the sale between settlement and the date of their next BAS.

 Finlaysons anticipates further changes and regulations to come.
+If you have any questions regarding this topic please contact us.

 This Alert is intended as an alert only.
 It does not purport to be comprehensive advice.
 Readers should seek professional advice before acting in relation to these matters.